ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 However, a few “tools” i.e. command lines gets you a long way, and we’ll cover those essentials in the next sections.

+**Tips**: we encourage you to keep the pull requests small.
+Reviewing small incremental changes are more efficient.

 ### Check code quality

 We aim to adhere to best practices and coding standards.
-The good news is that there are several tools that we can use to check our code against those standards.
+There are several tools that check our code against those standards like:

-As an example, ``Pre-commit`` is a tool that checks your code for any invalid syntax and formatting errors.
+- flake8 for checking against the PEP8 style guide
+- yapf to ensure consistent formatting for the whole project
+- isort to consistently sort the import statements
+- yamllint to ensure there are no syntax errors in our recipes and config files
+- lintr for diagnostic scripts written in R
+- codespell to check grammar

+The good news is that ``pre-commit`` has been already installed when we chose development installation.
+``pre-commit`` is a command line and runs all of those tools.
 It also fixes some of those errors.
 To explore other tools, have a look at ESMValTool documentation on [Code style](https://docs.esmvaltool.org/en/latest/community/introduction.html#code-style).